Executive summary

 Collection · TA0009

-• 🟡 T1005 Data from Local System Browser profiles, crypto wallets
+• T1005 Data from Local System Browser profiles, certificate stores

 • 🟡 T1119 Automated Collection